junsujang-digipen/Graphic-project/README.txt

 - Set the "Project" project to start project

 Which part of the assignment has been completed?
-- All
+- All except Camera movement part

 Which part of the assignment has NOT been completed (not done, not working, etc.) and explanation on why those parts are not completed?
-- Nothing
+- Camera movement part is not done.
+ImGui Input is not working for me.

 Where the relevant source codes (both C++ and shaders) for the assignment are located.
 Specify the file path (folder name), file name, function name (or line number).
-- Sky box rendering
+- Scene generation
+	- Folder name: Project
+	- File name: TestScene2.cpp (line 47)
+- Deferred Shading
-	- Folder name: GAPP
+	- Folder name: Project
-	- File name: SkyBox.h, .cpp
+	- File name: TestScene2.cpp (line 81, 527)
 	- Folder name: Shaders
-	- File name: FF_CommonFunctions.glsl (line 91), F_SkyBoxShader.frag
+	- File name: F_GeometryStageShader.vert, .frag, F_LightingShaderForLight.vert, .frag
-- Scene setup & Environment Map generation
+- Forward Shading
-	- Folder name: GAPP
+	- Folder name: Project
-	- File name: TestScene2.cpp (line 107,497)
+	- File name: TestScene2.cpp (line 577)
-	- File name: RenderTextureCamera.h, .cpp
-- Environment Map application in shaders
-	- Folder name: Shaders
-	- File name: F_PhongShadingReflectShader.frag (line 151)
-- User Interactivity – Rendering
+- Interactivity
-	- Folder name: GAPP
+	- Folder name: Project
-	- File name: TestScene2.cpp (line 366)
+	- File name: TestScene2.cpp (line 372)

 Which machine did you test your application on.
 - Indivisual laptop.